Raglan shooting: Community detention for man who bought gun for accused murderer

 This made it a commercial transaction rather than a gratuitous act.

-Justice Lang said the unlawful possession of the firearm was pre-meditated because of the length of time the pair conversed about the purchase, and that Finlayson knew what he was doing wrong.
+Justice Lang said the unlawful possession of the firearm was premeditated because of the length of time the pair conversed about the purchase, and that Finlayson knew what he was doing was wrong.

-"Finally, in purchasing both the firearm and the ammunition you effectively placed [the man] in the position of being able to use the weapon to commit an act of serious violence.

-"I therefore accept the Crown's submission that your actions were akin to providing [the man] with a loaded weapon."
+"I ... accept the Crown's submission that your actions were akin to providing Mr Garson with a loaded weapon."

 Justice Lang gave discounts to Finlayson for his previous good character, his guilty pleas, and his agreement to give evidence about the gun purchase in the upcoming trial.

-It brought the sentence to a jail term of 13 months which could be served as home detention, however Finlayson's home was not suitable.
+It brought the sentence to a jail term of 13 months which could be served as home detention, but Finlayson's home was not suitable.

-Lang therefore ordered community detention for six months, including a night curfew which would allow Finlayson to continue to work as a heavy machinery operator across the Waikato.
+Lang, therefore, ordered community detention for six months, including a night curfew which would allow Finlayson to continue to work as a heavy machinery operator across the Waikato.

+Garson's trial by jury is scheduled for November 16 at the High Court in Hamilton.